Ice and snow hotels

 For many people, it is the chance to marvel at the incredible talent displayed in the sculptures and carvings which is a highlight.
 For others, it is the knowledge that you will be amongst only a handful of people who get to spend the night in one of these stunning rooms before they melt away in the summer months.

 Regardless of your motivation, there are few better ways to complete your winter adventure and few hotel experiences in the world that are this remarkable - we highly recommend an upgrade wherever possible.

 About Ice and snow hotels

 It all started in Sweden

 The first and original hotel made of ice, is the ICEHOTEL® in the tiny village of Jukkasjärvi, in the heart of Swedish Lapland.
-A visit or stay here can be arranged during our Abisko trips or can be added as an additional night via a scenic train journey, to our Brandon Lodge and Pine Bay Lodge trips.
+A visit or stay here can be arranged during our Bjorkliden trips or can be added as an additional night via a scenic train journey, to our Brandon Lodge and Pine Bay Lodge trips.
 This marvel was first constructed in 1990 as a place to showcase local art.
 The owners were asked by some of the artists if they could try spending the night in there and so the concept was born!